The three "layers" of graphene monolayer and their analog generalized uncertainty principles: Graphene dispersion relations revisited

 In those papers \cite{AliDasVagenas1,*AliDasVagenas2,*AliDasVagenas3,*AliDasVagenas4,*AliDasVagenas5}, the authors introduce \textit{two} different ``layers'' of the description of the given physical system.
-Namely, ``high energy'' and ``low energy'' phase space variables, that, adjusting our notation to theirs, we may say call $(X,P)$ and $(X_0, P_0)$, respectively.
-Here (and there) the definition of the ``high energy momenta'' descends directly from (\ref{newDiracHwithP0}), that in turn is associated to the dispersion relations (\ref{DispRelLargeP})
+Namely, ``high energy'' and ``low energy'' phase-space variables, that, adjusting our notation to theirs, we may say call $(X,P)$ and $(X_0, P_0)$, respectively.
+Here (and there) the definition of the ``high energy momenta'' descends directly from (\ref{newDiracHwithP0}), which in turn is associated to the dispersion relations (\ref{DispRelLargeP})

-and, if one then uses the customary Dirac prescription, $|\vec{P_0}| \to \vec{\sigma} \cdot \vec{P_{0}}$, this clearly gives \be H = V_F \sum_{\vec{k}} \psi^\dag_{\vec{k}} \slashed{P} \psi_{\vec{k}} \,, \ee as the effective Hamiltonian at this ``higher energy'' layer.
+and, if one then uses the customary Dirac prescription, $|\vec{P_0}| \to \vec{\sigma} \cdot \vec{P_{0}}$, this clearly gives \be H = V_F \sum_{\vec{k}} \psi^\dag_{\vec{k}} \slashed{P} \psi_{\vec{k}} \,, \ee as the effective Hamiltonian at this higher energy ``layer''.

-With a slightly different notation, most of what just said was seen already in \cite{ip2}.
+With a slightly different notation, most of what was just said was seen already in \cite{ip2}.
 There were some crucial problems that were left open, though, and it is our intention to solve them here.
 Among these problems, the most important is the physical meaning of the \textit{abstract} coordinates $\vec{X}_0$ and $\vec{X}$.
-In fact, while in \cite{AliDasVagenas1,*AliDasVagenas2,*AliDasVagenas3,*AliDasVagenas4,*AliDasVagenas5}, and in the related literature, such coordinates are nothing else than the ones we measure at our energy scales (in other words, $\vec{X} = \vec{X}_0$, and no other scale is present), in our case the situation is actually richer.
-As we shall explain in the following Section, this richer scenario is here because we have a third scale, and such a scale is actually the most important of all.
+In fact, while in \cite{AliDasVagenas1,*AliDasVagenas2,*AliDasVagenas3,*AliDasVagenas4,*AliDasVagenas5}, and in the related literature, such coordinates are nothing other than the ones we measure at our energy scales (in other words, $\vec{X} = \vec{X}_0$, and no other scale is present), in our case the situation is actually richer.
+As we shall explain in the following section, this richer scenario is here because we have a third scale, and such a scale is actually the most important of all.